 A native of the southern regions of North America through Mexico, there is little doubt how the Mexican orange came by its name.
-The attractive white flowers of this evergreen shrub not only produce an orange or scent, but are similar in appearance to the blossoms found on the orange plant.
+The attractive white flowers of this evergreen shrub not only produce a distinct orange scent but are similar in appearance to the blossoms found on the orange plant.

 The dense bushy growth of the Mexican orange, coupled with the glossy foliage, makes it a popular ornamental plant.